Mary Lou Henry's K-12 Convection Oven Wisdom

 Most electric convection ovens preheat to a typical operating temperature of 350°F within six to ten minutes.
 Comparable gas ovens are generally slightly slower coming to temperature.

-Convection ovens are available in both full and half-sizes, as well as stackable models.
 Keep in mind when purchasing a convection oven, the ones that have earned the ENERGY STAR are about 20 percent more energy efficient than standard models.
 Depending on your desires and needs, there are a wide range of options, from manual to digital control panels, number of shelves per oven, interior and exterior finishes, door types, cavity lighting, programmable recipe cook times and self-cleaning.
 The ovens come with all the bells and whistles or may be very simplistic.

 Gas and electric oven manufacturers continually improve oven insulation and controls, heat transfer effectiveness, and heat recovery.
 These improvements yield higher efficiency and shorter preheat times.
 Many newer designs also maintain a more uniform temperature in the oven zones.